 It may seem minor.
 “Ok, so I missed a call but no worries I will catch up with him on Tuesday.”
 However, what message does this convey to your prospect?
 You didn’t call when you promised.
 You let him down.
 He’s now wondering if this is a clue to how you do business in general.
 The longer it takes to reach the prospect again, the more the momentum seeps out of the opportunity.
 And the more time the decision-maker has to perhaps think about tracking down one of your competitors to get a comparable quote or viewpoint.

 Follow up is crucial!

-If you agree a time / date to call back then put it in your calendar, in your task list or preferably on your CRM system and treat it as an essential meeting by phone that MUST take place.
-After all, you wouldn’t not bother to turn up to a face to face meeting or a scheduled call with your most lucrative customer would you?
+If you agree a time/date to call back then put it in your calendar, in your task list or preferably on your CRM system and treat it as an essential meeting by phone that MUST take place.
+After all, you wouldn’t bother to turn up to a face to face meeting or a scheduled call with your most lucrative customer, would you?
 Well, the call you miss may well have turned out to be your new best customer!

 So here are our top tips for follow up:

 - Make sure you keep good notes of the conversation so you can refer to it in the next call.
 This is especially true for any actions.